For years I’ve chuntered on about the lack of truly great Italian restaurants in Birmingham.

 Too damn right I would.
 Birmingham really doesn’t have anywhere to compare.

-(Vouchers can be of any value and can be also purchased via telephone. vouchers paid over the phone will be saved for collection)
+(Vouchers can also be purchased via telephone.
+Vouchers paid over the phone will be saved for collection)

 Tuesday to Thursday 18:00 - 21.30